MkDay/Post-Collection/How-Do-They-Count-LIKES-You-Got-From-Your-Fans?-Let's-Create-A-JavaScript-Function-To-Find-Out-Post.md

 ### 3. Other different ways to count likes

-Now you are done! you can play with it as much as you want.
+Now you are done!
+You can play with it as much as you want.

 But wait!

 Here, we used `switch-case` statement to count likes.
-However, there are thousands ways to create your `function countLikes() {}`.
+However, there are thousands of ways to create your `function countLikes() {}`.

-So let's try some of cool ways to count your likes.
+So let's try some cool ways to count your likes.

 #### Method 1:
 #### Concepts That Used: Object, arrow function and ternary operator